 In RAN2#112e, RAN2 deprioritized DAPS implicitly because it is not clear how to support DAPS of no PDCP in IAB-node.
 However, RAN3 agreed DAPS-like solution in RAN3#110e at the same time.
 Since it is not clear what the DAPS-like solution is, we need to confirm the basic understanding on DAPS-like solution.

 Generally speaking, when the migration IAB-node performs inter-CU handover, the serviced UEs (including the UEs in subtree) have to perform handover with PDCP re-establishment.
 Similar to Rel-16 DAPS handover, dual-PDCP sublayers should be applied.
 In this case, other nodes (such as IAB-donor, UE’s accessed IAB-node and UE) will be impacted.
 If the migration IAB-node performs intra-CU migration, it is possible that PDCP sublayer is not involved.
 In this case, only the migration IAB-node is impacted.
 So we would like to confirm the involved sublayers and nodes for better understanding.

+For clarification, potential DAPS-like architecture discussed in [3] is shown below.
+Note that during the discussion in [3], it was not decided there are one or two BAP entities in the migration IAB-node(IAB3) for DAPS-like.
+Our concern is, for inter-donor migration, the two parent IAB-nodes (IAB1 and IAB2) connects to two donor-CUs.
+If user data come from two donor-CUs and then from two PDCP entities (with independent ciphering, header compression), to reduce service interruption, more issues need to be considered except dual-protocol for the migration node.

+Figure 1 Potential DAPS-like architecture for the migration IAB-node

 Q8: Should PDCP sublayer be involved in DAPS-like solution?
+(Do we need to consider the scenario that user data come from two donor-CUs when IAB-node performs migration?)